How to Get Your Lovable Site Indexed on Google

 Lovable's docs say indexing can take hours to a few days, and you can speed it up with sitemap submission + URL Inspection + Request Indexing for priority pages.

 Google also notes crawling can take a few days to a few weeks, depending on circumstances and quality signals.
+From what I've seen across the Lovable sites I've worked on, 2-5 days is typical for the homepage, with deeper pages sometimes taking a week or two.

 Can Lovable sites rank well on Google?

-Yes—Lovable states its apps can rank like other modern JavaScript sites as long as content loads correctly and key resources aren’t blocked.
+Yes — Lovable states its apps can rank like other modern JavaScript sites as long as content loads correctly and key resources aren't blocked.

 Do I really need a sitemap for Lovable?

 Strongly recommended.
-Lovable explicitly says sitemaps are especially important for CSR sites because crawlers can’t always find all routes.
+Lovable explicitly says sitemaps are especially important for CSR sites because crawlers can't always find all routes.
+I'd go further and say it's basically required — without it, you're relying entirely on Google discovering your pages through crawlable links, which is unreliable for SPAs.

 What should I check first if my Lovable site isn't indexing?